So you've come to the conclusion that THC-O is legal and accessible, but the question is why is THC-O legal? And will it stay that way?

 Although THC-O is generally legal, it can’t always be purchased in stores.
-Not only is it a lesser known hemp-cannabinoids that’s less accessible than CBD or even Delta-8, but many states have implemented a ban on hemp-derived THC products.
+Not only is it a lesser-known hemp-cannabinoids that are less accessible than CBD or even Delta-8, but many states have implemented a ban on hemp-derived THC products.

 Luckily, you can actually order THC-O products online from states where THC-O is legal.
 Check out our Elev8 collection if you’re interested in experiencing THC-O’s effects for yourself.
 All Vida Optima products are 100% Farm Bill compliant and legal with the quality and lab tests you need to put your mind at ease.